-Phase objects are used in the IDAES Process Modeling Framework to identify the thermodynamic phases of interest in a property package and to contain information describing the behavior of that phase (for example the equation of state which describes that phase).
+Phase objects are used to identify the thermodynamic phases of interest in a property package and to contain information describing the behavior of that phase (for example the equation of state which describes that phase).
 Additional information on the Phase Class is provided in the technical specifications.

-The IDAES Process Modeling Framework currently supports the following types of phases, along with a generic Phase object:
+TThe following types of phases, along with a generic Phase object, are supported:

-- LiquidPhase
+- · LiquidPhase

 - SolidPhase

 - VaporPhase